domlysz/BlenderGIS/README.md

 ESRI Shapefile importer
 --------------------

+A [Shapefile](http://en.wikipedia.org/wiki/Shapefile) is a popular geospatial vector data format for geographic information system software.

-Import point, pointZ, polyline, polylineZ, polygon, polygonZ feature class.
-Actually cannot import multipoint, multipointZ, pointM, polylineM, polygonM and multipatch.
+The script can import in Blender most of shapefile feature type : point, pointZ, polyline, polylineZ, polygon, polygonZ.
+But actually it cannot import multipoint, multipointZ, pointM, polylineM, polygonM and multipatch.

-The script can uses data contain in dbf file to define Z elevation values or Z extrusion values.
+The script can also uses attributes data to define Z elevation values or Z extrusion values.
 You need to know & manually enter the name of the field that contains the values.

 Troubles:

-This script depends on pyshp library that is in beta version, so sometimes it cannot process the shapefile.
+This tool depends on pyshp library that is in beta version, so sometimes it cannot process the shapefile.
 Typically, if you got "Unable to read shapefile", "Unable to extract geometry" or "Unable to read DBF table" error, these are pyShp issues.
 In this case:

 1. Try to check if there is any update of [pyshp lib](http://code.google.com/p/pyshp/downloads/list).